Call-to-actions: What are they and why are they important?

 “Call-to-actions”, ever heard someone mention it, or as it’s sometimes known, a CTA?
 The answer is that it is more than likely you have.
 But are you unsure of the meaning?
 Or want to know why using them is important to any business?
 Read on…

 A call-to-action has been defined as being any device which has been designed to prompt an immediate response or encourage a sale.
-In general, this usually refers to the use of specific words or phrases which can be incorporated in to advertising messages, websites and sales scripts to incite clients and prospects to act.
+In general, this usually refers to the use of specific words or phrases which can be incorporated into advertising messages, websites and sales scripts to invite clients and prospects to act.

 Examples of these types of call-to-actions are “find out more”, “call us today” or even “claim offer”.
 This language gives the consumer a compelling reason to take action and often aspects such as time constraints and monetary value can create a sense of urgency and play a large part in how persuasive a CTA can be.

 While this is true CTAs are not solely limited to words, particularly on a web page.
 A CTA can be a banner, a button, a link, a graphic or even an image.
 By using these call-to-actions businesses are instigating a pathway which they would like the consumer to follow.
 The aim here is to convert a user into a lead.
 The success of this is often measured by a conversion rate which calculates the number of clicks in comparison to how many saw the CTA.